nathanjcochran/mock/README.md

 Note the use of the `-o` flag, which specifies the output file.
 If this flag is not provided, the mocked implementation will be printed to stdout.

-Then run the `go generate` command from the package directory:
+Then run the `go generate` command from the package directory.

-`go generate`

 Voila!
 There should now be a `getterMock.go` file containing your new mock, in the same package as the interface definition.
 Subsequent runs of `go generate`